 Sorry.
 We can’t help you if your institution is located outside of the WICHE region.
 WUE institutions are located in the WICHE member states of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming, and the Commonwealth of the Northern Mariana Islands.
 There are programs similar to WUE in other regions.
 If you are in the mid-west, visit www.mhec.org.
 If you are in the southern United States, visit http://www.sreb.org/.
 And if you are in the northeast, visit http://www.nebhe.org/.

 Most enrolling institutions do not require applicants to show financial need to receive the WUE rate.
-However, a few do.
-Check the institution’s WUE profile.
-If completion of the FAFSA is required, then demonstrated financial need may be part of the institution's WUE selection criteria.
+Students should check directly with the institution’s for application requirements.

 Most of our WICHE states’ public community colleges participate, but not all.
 California community colleges do not participate in WUE at this time.
 Most other states offer some associates degrees through WUE, either through their community colleges or through universities that award both bachelors and associates degrees.